iYadavVaibhav/stem/docs/0-Information-Technology/flask.md

 ```

 Here, `backref` adds a back-reference to other model. `lazy=False` tells SQLAlchemy to load the relationship in the same query as the parent using a JOIN statement.

+Here, `order_by` lets you specify and order and returns and ordered `InstrumentList`.

 Example of **multiple One to Many** relation between tables.
 Lets say, User has many memberships and has many membership approvals.
 But Membership has only one User and one Approver.
 Also, both member and approver are user, so two relationships.
 Here we have to include, `foreign_keys=[]` argument to relationship to define which foreign-key it is reffering to and avoid ambiguity.